Dallas Holocaust and Human Rights Museum: History

-In 1977, 125 Dallas-based Jewish Holocaust survivors, including Max Glauben met and formed an organization called Holocaust Survivors in Dallas.
+In 1977, 125 Dallas-based Jewish Holocaust survivors, led by Michael Jacobs met and formed an organization called Holocaust Survivors in Dallas.
 In 1984, the survivors, along with North Texas benefactors, established The Dallas Memorial Center for Holocaust Studies.
 The center was located in the Dallas Jewish Community Center in North Dallas.
 In January 2005, the Memorial Center changed its name to the Dallas Holocaust Museum Center for Education and Tolerance and moved to a transitional space in downtown Dallas.
-The Museum is now in a 55,000-square-foot permanent location in Dallas' historic West End.
+The Museum is now in a 55,000-square-foot permanent location at the former Kingman-Texas Building in Dallas' historic West End.

 The DHHRM is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men Foundation for the Preservation of Art.

 Permanent Exhibition

 The Museum's permanent exhibition consists of four wings designed by Berenbaum Jacobs Associates—Orientation Wing, Holocaust / Shoah Wing, Human Rights Wing, and Pivot to America Wing.